redhat-openstack/website/source/community/index.html.md

 # Get Involved

-Help us make the RDO community site a great place for users and cloud operators in the Red Hat ecosystem by sharing your OpenStack questions and solutions on [ask.openstack](http://ask.openstack.org), and by adding [the most useful solutions](/troubleshooting/) and [stories](/case-studies/) to the RDO website.
+Help us make the RDO community site a great place for users and cloud operators in the Red Hat ecosystem by sharing your OpenStack questions and solutions on [ask.openstack](http://ask.openstack.org), and by adding [the most useful solutions](/troubleshooting/) and [user stories](/user-stories/) to the RDO website.

 Our community strives to operate according to the terms of the [OpenStack Code of Conduct](https://www.openstack.org/legal/community-code-of-conduct/).